 How often should I check the strap adjustments?

 Do a quick check before each outing and after clothing changes or naps.
-Reassess slot height every few months as your child grows.
+Reassess the slot height every few months as your child grows.

 Conclusion